msnyd/msnyd.github.io/_posts/2020-2-6-Suicide.md

 ![Accuracy-Score](/assets/images/top-features.png){:class="img-responsive"}

 Let's take a look at what this graph is telling us.
 This graph shows us which features had the highest amount of relevance when evaluating the Suicide Rate/100 thousand people for each country.
 As you can see, population is still on top, followed closely by age and GDP per capita, or how wealthy a country is.
 This means if we were given these features for something like year 2030, our model could predict the suicide rates for every country with a 70% confidence level.
+Unfortunately since I wasn't able to know the future, I wasn't able to reach my intended goal of predicting a country's suicide rates heading into the future

+<iframe src="https://ourworldindata.org/grapher/share-deaths-suicide?tab=chart&year=2009&country=USA" style="width: 100%; height: 600px; border: 0px none;"></iframe>